Skip to main content

 • Dependencies of a crate will always be evaluated before the dependent crate.

-• Any annotations on a function will be run before the function itself is resolved.
-This is to allow the annotation to modify the function if necessary.
+• Any attributes on a function will be run before the function body is resolved.
+This is to allow the attribute to modify the function if necessary.
 Note that if the function itself was called at compile-time previously, it will already be resolved and cannot be modified.
-To prevent accidentally calling functions you wish to modify at compile-time, it may be helpful to sort your comptime annotation functions into a different crate along with any dependencies they require.
+To prevent accidentally calling functions you wish to modify at compile-time, it may be helpful to sort your comptime annotation functions into a different submodule crate along with any dependencies they require.

 Lowering